 - The Monkees - The Complete Series - Blu-Ray Disc 4 (Rhino BD2-552705, July 8, 2016)

-In hijinks reminiscent of an old Marx Bros. routine (Room Service [RKO, 1938]), The Monkees arrive in The Big Apple via The Blem Line (“It’s Such A Pleasure To Take Blem And Leave The Driving To Them”) and enter the Compton Plaza Hotel lobby, where, at the desk, Buntz, the concierge is on the phone.
+In hijinks reminiscent of an old Marx Bros. routine (Room Service [RKO, 1938]), The Monkees arrive in The Big Apple from Los Angeles via The Blem Line (“It’s Such A Pleasure To Take Blem And Leave The Driving To Them”) and enter the Compton Plaza Hotel lobby, where, at the desk, Buntz, the concierge is on the phone.
 The Monkees explain that they’ve come to see McKinley Baker, Broadway producer, who saw them perform and wants them to star in his new rock and roll musical.
 Buntz is unimpressed (“More showbiz types…”), and distractedly tells them Baker is in 304.
 Baker greets The Monkees, lets them into his room and allows them to lodge with him since they don't have any more money, having spent it all on busfare.
 But trouble soon follows when hotel manager Mr. Weatherwax and Buntz come in to kick Baker out for not paying his bills.
 Baker is waiting for his backer to send money.
 Weatherwax gives them one hour.

 Back at the hotel, Baker decides to decline the butler’s backing because the butler insists on replacing the four boys with four girls.
 However, The Monkees insist Baker grant the butler’s wish so he can get his own producing career going, as it's a once-in-a-lifetime opportunity he must take, and there'll be other shows The Monkees can star in.
 Just as they are about to depart The Compton Plaza, Weatherwax informs them of their staggering hotel bill of $180 for their room, food and incidentals!
 Since they can’t afford to pay for the bill, they wind up as employees with Michael as desk clerk and Micky, Peter and David as bellhops bearing cages full of the conventioneer’s rabbits, offspring of the original pair.

 The Monkees’ express their feelings of success on them; David and Peter hamming it up with makeup artist Keeva Johnson; Michael explains the importance of owning his own house; The Monkees singing “Words”.